HelixQc/REST_API_NodeJS/README.md

    Your API should now be running on [http://localhost:3000](http://localhost:3000).

 ---

+## ⚠️ **Disclaimer**

+This project is not a fully production-ready authentication service.
+It is a simplified implementation designed **for educational purposes only**.
+The API is not meant for use in a production environment or for handling sensitive or real-world authentication data.

+---
 ## 🛡️ License

 This project is licensed under the **MIT License**.
 By using, modifying, or distributing the code, you agree to the following terms: